Mr. Daniel Asgari

 Mr. David Suarez

-Associate Director, Director of Percussion Studies
+Associate Director, Percussion Studies

 David Suarez currently serves as the Percussion Coordinator and Assistant Band Director at Louis D. Brandeis High School in San Antonio, Texas.
 Under David’s guidance Brandeis High School has developed an exciting percussion program that includes a variety of performing ensembles.
 Brandeis percussion has enjoyed consistent competitive success in the Texas All-State process and is recognized